 What to eat in Lebanon

-Nothing beats this traditional Lebanese breakfast made up of thick, creamy labneh and olive oil, cheese, olives, zaatar, cucumbers, tomatoes from the “day3a”, fresh mint leaves, and Lebanese bread, and tea.
+Nothing beats this traditional Lebanese breakfast made up of thick, creamy labneh and olive oil, cheese, olives, zaatar, cucumbers, tomatoes from the “day3a”, fresh mint leaves, Lebanese bread, and tea.

 In Lebanon, your “day3a is the village from which you came.
 This is the place where the Lebanese escape from a life in the city or from which they get their favourite ingredients for their recipes.

-Manakish is the staple and most popular Lebanese food for breakfast and it is a simple dough in a circular shape which is then stuffed with cheese, za’atar, meat, and keshek which is a fermented yoghurt with tomato paste and sesame seeds.
+Classic Lebanese cuisine includes manakish which is the staple and most popular Lebanese food for breakfast and it is a simple dough in a circular shape which is then stuffed with cheese, za’atar, meat, and keshek which is a fermented yoghurt with tomato paste and sesame seeds.